neondatabase/website/content/docs/guides/auto-suspend-guide.md

 </Admonition>

 You can try any of these methods and watch the status of your compute as it transitions from an **Idle** to an **Active** state.

+## Considerations

+When a compute autosuspends and later restarts, the [session context](/docs/reference/compatibility#session-context) resets.
+This includes in-memory statistics, temporary tables, prepared statements, and autovacuum thresholds, among other session-specific data.
+If your workflow requires persistent session data, consider disabling autosuspend on a paid plan to keep your compute active continuously.
+On the Free plan, autosuspend is always enabled and automatically suspends after 5 minutes of inactivity.